jon-jacky/home/commonplace.md

   He spoke without a vestige of interest.
 I was impressed for the ten thousandth time by the fact that literature illuminates life only for those to whom books are a necessity.
-Books ae unconvertible assets, to be passed on only to those who possess them already."
+Books are unconvertible assets, to be passed on only to those who possess them already."

 11 Sep 2020